Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/README.md

 ## The N-Body Problem

-The N-Body problem is the problem of predicting the motions of a group of N objects which each have a gravitational force on each other.
+The N-Body problem relates to predicting the motions of a group of N objects which each have a gravitational force on each other.
 For any particle `i` in the system, the summation of the gravitational forces from all the other particles results in the acceleration of particle `i`.
-From this acceleration, we can calculate a particle's velocity and position (`x y z vx vy vz`) will be in the next timestep.
-Newtonian physics describes the behavior of very large bodies/particles within our universe.
-With certain assumptions, the laws can be applied to bodies/particles ranging from astronomical size to a golf ball (and even smaller).
+From this acceleration, you can calculate a particle's velocity and its position (`x y z vx vy vz`) in the next timestep.
+Newtonian physics describes the behavior of very large bodies/particles within the universe.
+With certain assumptions, the laws can apply to bodies/particles ranging from astronomical size to a golf ball (and even smaller).

 #### 12,800 Particles simulated on a 400 tile AI Engine accelerator for 300 timesteps

 ![alt text](Module_07_results/images/animation.gif)

 The colormap simulates the Red Shift effect in astronomy.
-When the particles are red, they are farther away in space (`-z` direction).
-When the particles are blue, they are closer to you in space (`+z` direction).
+Red particles are farther away in space (`-z` direction).
+Blue particles are closer to you in space (`+z` direction).

 ### Newton's Second Law of Motion
-Newton's Second Law motion in mathmatical form states the force on body i equals its mass times acceleration.
+Newton's Second Law of motion (in mathmatical form) states the force on body (`i`) equals the body's mass times acceleration.

 ![alt text](images/newtons_second_law_eq.PNG)

 ### Gravity Equations - Two Bodies
-When the force on body i is caused by its gravitational attraction to body j, that force is calculated by the following gravity equation:
+When the force on body `i` is caused by its gravitational attraction to body `j`, you can calculate that force using the following gravity equation:

 ![alt text](images/bodys_equation.PNG)

-Where G is the gravitational constant, and r is the distance between body i and body j.
-Combining Newton's second law motion with the gravity equation gives the following equation for calculating the acceleration of body i due to body j.
+Where `G` is the gravitational constant, and `r` is the distance between body `i` and body `j`.
+Combining Newton's second law of motion with the gravity equation gives the following equation for calculating the acceleration of body `i` due to body `j`.

 ![alt text](images/acc_equation_2_bodies.PNG)

-We multiply by the unit vector of r to maintain the direction of the force.
+Multiply by the unit vector of `r` to maintain the direction of the force.

-If given an initial velocity (v<sub>t</sub>) and position (x<sub>t</sub>), we can calculate our particle's new position, acceleration, and velocity in the next timestep (t+1).
+If given an initial velocity (v<sub>t</sub>) and position (x<sub>t</sub>), you can calculate the particle's new position, acceleration, and velocity in the next timestep (t+1).

 * Position Equation: x<sub>t+1</sub>=x<sub>t</sub>+v\*ts
-* Aceleration Equation: (from above)
+* Aceleration Equation: (from previous)
 * Velocity Equation: v<sub>t+1</sub>=v<sub>t</sub>+a\*ts

 ### Gravity Equations - N Bodies

-Our NBody simulator will extends the above gravity equation to calcuate positions, accelerations, and velocities in the x, y, and z directions of N bodies in a system.
+The NBody simulator extends the previous gravity equation to calcuate positions, accelerations, and velocities in the `x`, `y`, and `z` directions of `N` bodies in a system.
-For the sake of simplicity in implementation, the following assumptions were made:
+For the sake of simplicity in implementation, the following assumptions apply:

 1. All particles are point masses
 2. Gravitational constant G=1
-3. We use a softening factor (sf<sup>2</sup>=1000) in gravity equations to avoid errors when two point masses are at exactly same co-ordinates.
+3. A softening factor (sf<sup>2</sup>=1000) applies to gravity equations to avoid errors when two point masses are at exactly same co-ordinates.
 4. The timestep constant ts=1

-The N-Body Simulator will implement the following gravity equations.
+The N-Body Simulator implements the following gravity equations.

-Given inital positions and velocities `x y z vx vy vz` at timestep `t`, we can calculate the new positions `x y z` of the next timestep `t+1`:
+Given inital positions and velocities `x y z vx vy vz` at timestep `t`, you can calculate the new positions `x y z` of the next timestep `t+1`:
 ![alt text](images/position_equations.PNG)

-To calculate the acceleration in the x, y, and z directions of any particle `i` (`accxi accyi acczi`), you must sum the acceleration caused by all other particles in the system (particles `j`):
+To calculate acceleration for the `x`, `y`, and `z` directions of any particle `i` (`accxi accyi acczi`), you must sum the acceleration caused by all other particles in the system (particles `j`):
 ![alt text](images/gravity_acc_equations.PNG)

-When you have your accelerations, calculate the new velocities in the x, y, and z directions:
+When you have your accelerations, calculate the new velocities in the `x`, `y`, and `z` directions:
 ![alt text](images/velocity_equations_2.PNG)

-Using these gravity equations, you can calculate your particles' new positions and velocities `x y z vx vy vz` at timestep `t+1` and repeat the calculations for the next timestep after.
-If there are a large number of particles in the system and/or you are simulating for a large number of timesteps, you will quickly see the compute intensive nature of this problem.
+Using these gravity equations, you can calculate your particles' new positions and velocities `x y z vx vy vz` at timestep `t+1`.
+Then repeat the calculations for the next timestep after.
+If there are many particles in the system and/or you are simulating for many timesteps, the compute intensive nature of this problem becomes clear.
 This algorithm has a computational complexity of *O(N<sup>2</sup>)* due to the iterative nature of the process.
 This is a great opportunity for implementing an accelerator in hardware.

 In Module_01-Python Simulations on x86, you can try the `nbody.py` to see how slow the particle simulation runs in software only.
-The particle simulation will run much faster with accelerators implemented in hardware (AI Engine).
+The particle simulation runs much faster with accelerators implemented in hardware (AI Engine).

-This algorithm can be vectorized, hence reducing the complexity to O(N).
-In our AI Engine design, we will breakdown our workload to parallelize the computation on 100 AI Engine compute units.
+You can vectorize this algorithm to reduce the complexity to O(N).
+In the AI Engine design, you break down the workload to parallelize the computation on 100 AI Engine compute units.

 Source: [GRAPE-6: Massively-Parallel Special-Purpose Computer for Astrophysical Particle Simulations](https://academic.oup.com/pasj/article/55/6/1163/2056223)

 ### System Design Overview
 The N-Body Simulator is implemented on an `XCVC1902 AMD Versal Adaptive SoC` device on the VCK190 board.
-It consists of PL HLS datamover kernels from the AMD Vitis Utility Library (`mm2s_mp` and `s2mm_mp`), custom HLS kernels that enable packet switching (`packet_sender` and `packet_receiver`), and a 400 tile AI Engine design.
+The simulator consists of PL HLS datamover kernels from the AMD Vitis Utility Library (`mm2s_mp` and `s2mm_mp`), custom HLS kernels that enable packet switching (`packet_sender` and `packet_receiver`), and a 400 tile AI Engine design.
 Additionaly, the design consists of host applications that enable the entire design, verify the data coming out of the AI Engine, and run the design for multiple timesteps.

 ![alt text](images/System_diagram.PNG)

 #### Dataflow
 * The host applications store input data (`i` and `j`) in global memory (DDR) and turn on the PL HLS kernels (running at 300 MHz) and the AI Engine graph (running at 1GHz).
 * Data moves from DDR to the dual-channel HLS datamover kernel `mm2s_mp`.
 The `i` data goes into one channel and the `j` data goes into the other channel.
 Here, data movement switches from AXI-MM to AXI-Stream.
 The read/write bandwith of DDR is set to the default 0.04 Gbps.
-* The AI Engine graph performs packet switching on the `input_i` data, so the `i` data needs to be packaged appropriately before being sent to the AI Engine.
-So from the `mm2s_mp` kernel, it is streamed to the HLS `packet_sender` kernel.
+* The AI Engine graph performs packet switching on the `input_i` data, so the `i` data must be packaged appropriately before going to the AI Engine.
+So from the `mm2s_mp` kernel, the data streams to the HLS `packet_sender` kernel.
 The `packet_sender` kernel sends a packet header and appropriately asserts `TLAST` before sending packets of `i` data to the 100 `input_i` ports in the AI Engine.
-* The AI Engine graph expects the `j` data to be streamed directly into the AI Engine kernels, so no additional packaging is needed.
+* The AI Engine graph expects the `j` data to stream directly into the AI Engine kernels, so requires no additional packaging.
 The `j` data is directly streamed from the `mm2s_mp` kernel into the AI Engine.
-* The AI Engine distributes the gravity equation computations onto 100 accelerators (each using 4 AI Engine tiles).
+* The AI Engine distributes the gravity equation computations onto 100 accelerators (each using four AI Engine tiles).
 The AI Engine graph outputs new `i` data through the 100 `output_i` ports.
 The `output_i` data is also packet switched and needs to be appropriately managed by the `packet_receiver`.
 * The `packet_receiever` kernel receives a packet and evaluates the header as 0, 1, 2, or 3 and appropriately sends the `output_i` data to the `k0`, `k1`, `k2`, or `k3` streams.
 * The `s2mm_mp` quad-channel HLS datamover kernel receives the `output_i` data and writes it to global memory (DDR).
 Here, data movement switches from AXI-Stream to AXI-MM.
-* Then, depending on the host application, the new output data is read and compared against the golden expected data or saved as the next iteration of `i` data and the AI Engine N-Body Simulator runs for another timestep.
+* Then, depending on the host application, the new output data is read and compared with the golden expected data or saved as the next iteration of `i` data and the AI Engine N-Body Simulator runs for another timestep.

-*Note:* The entire design is a compute-bound problem, meaning we are limited to how fast the AI Engine tiles compute the floating-point gravity equations.
+*Note:* The entire design is a compute-bound problem, limited by how fast the AI Engine tiles compute the floating-point gravity equations.
 This is not a memory-bound design.

-## Where We're Headed ...
+## Where we are Headed....

 Complete modules 01-07 in the following order: